The White House is reopening for Christmas tours following its closure due to the East Wing demolition for President Trump's new ballroom.

 The White House welcomes almost 50,000 visitors every year during the holiday season.
 Visitors receive an official White House Holiday guide.
 Scroll through the booklet below or download yours here:

 You can view the White House Christmas decorations in December by signing up in advance for a White House tour.
 These tours are popular, so the sooner you submit your request, the better chance you will have to tour the White House next holiday season.
-You can submit a White House tour request up to 90 days in advance.
+You can submit a White House Christmas tour request up to 30 days in advance this year.

 Every year, the White House invites special groups to attend one of many Holiday Open House events.
 Holiday-themed entertainers, musical groups, school bands, and choirs perform for guests during the White House Open Houses.
 Many volunteers are needed to help out with this event.

-The lighting of the 2024 National Christmas Tree took place on Thursday December 5, 2024 on the Ellipse.
-Free tickets were made
+The lighting of the 2025 National Christmas Tree will take place on Thursday December 4, 2025 on the Ellipse.
+Free tickets will be made

 After the lighting ceremony, visitors are invited to view the National Christmas Tree, as well as the 58 surrounding trees honoring the states, territories, and District of Columbia throughout the month of December.
 More information here.